OCSInventory-NG/.github/profile/README.md

 </p>

 <p align='justify'>
-OCS (Open Computers and Software Inventory Next Generation) is an asset management and deployment solution.
+OCS Inventory NG (Open Computers and Software Inventory Next Generation) is an asset management and deployment solution.
 Since 2001, OCS Inventory NG has been looking for ways to make software and hardware more powerful.
 OCS Inventory NG asks its agents to know the software and hardware composition of every computer or server.
 </p>

 <h2 align="center">Project state</h2>
 <p align='justify'>
-OCS Inventory NG has been looking for ways to make software and hardware more powerful.

 OCS Inventory NG 2.X has been around since 2012.
 The OCS Inventory Team is pleased to announce that we are working on a major redesign of the product to use a more modern structure and technologies.
 </p>